 Along with the hot springs, the beauty of this part of New Mexico is a draw.
 My second visit was part of a tour that included horseback riding and a hike along the terrain where an ancient Posi Pueblo used to be.
 The spring’s property adjoins thousands of acres of national forest and public land for exploring.
 Birding, hiking and biking are great here, although you will need to bring your own bike.
 There are bike rentals not far from the property.

 Another historic landmark that’s an Ojo Caliente must-see is the Adobe Round Barn.
 Like the original bathhouse and the original hotel, the Adobe Round Barn, built in 1924 is on the National Registry of Historic Places.
 The barn with its hexagonal cupola was built as a dairy barn to serve the hotel.
 It was restored in 2002.
 A bit of movie trivia.
 The barn is prominently featured in “Young Guns,” the western with Keifer Sutherland, Emilio Estevez, Charlie Sheen and Lou Diamond Philips that tells the story of how Billy the Kid turned bad.

 Rates range from $169 to $249.
 The spa is also open to day guests.
 Regardless if you are an overnight guest or stopping in for a day, make reservations ahead for a spa treatment.
 Also check out spa and lodging package deals on the spa page.
 There are several.

-Book this hotel or others in Santa Fe through Trivago.
+Book this hotel or others in the area through this link at Tripadvisor.